Kucoin/kucoin-api-docs/source/localizable/index.html.md

     ]
 }
 ```
-This endpoint can be used to obtain a list of APIs pertaining to a sub-account.
+This endpoint can be used to obtain a list of Spot APIs pertaining to a sub-account.

 ### HTTP REQUEST
 `GET /api/v1/sub/api-key`